DanRoscigno/katacoda-scenarios/managing-docker/step01-secrets.md

 `docker inspect kibana | grep -A8 Health`{{execute HOST1}}

 ### Start Filebeat

+Before you start Filebeat, have a look at the configuration.
+The hints based autodiscover feature is enabled by uncommenting a few lines of the filebeat.yml, so we will bind mount it in the Docker run command.
+Use grep to see the lines that enable hints based autodiscover:

+`grep -A4 filebeat.autodiscover course/filebeat.yml`{{execute HOST1}}

+And now start Filebeat:

 `docker run -d \
 --net course_stack \
 --name=filebeat \